ersindas/ersindas.github.io/_pages/about.md

 News
 ======
-**[May 20, 2025]** I will be presenting our paper, "Bayesian Optimal Experimental Design for Robot Kinematic Calibration," at the IEEE International Conference on Robotics and Automation (ICRA) 2025, on Tuesday, May 20th, at 10:20 - 10:25 in 314. [arXiv](https://arxiv.org/pdf/2409.10802)
+**[May 20, 2025]** I will be presenting our paper, "Bayesian Optimal Experimental Design for Robot Kinematic Calibration," at the IEEE International Conference on Robotics and Automation (ICRA) 2025 in Atlanta, USA, on Tuesday, May 20th, at 10:20 - 10:25 in 314. [arXiv](https://arxiv.org/pdf/2409.10802)

 **[April 18, 2025]** I presented our research on *Robust Control Barrier Functions* at the 45th Southern California Control Workshop, held at the University of California, San Diego, on Friday, April 18th.
 [Link](http://terrano.ucsd.edu/jorge/sccw/index.html)